kidoman1/gitmd/README.txt

-Since this program runs llama3.2 ai by default, run this command: ollama run llama3.2 once finished installing the model, exit with ctrl-d§ NOTE that this model will be 2.0gb
+Since this program runs llama3.2 ai by default, run this command: ollama run llama3.2 once finished installing the model, exit with ctrl-d NOTE that this model will be 2.0gb

 Installing